 The theoretical maximum file sizes are 5MB for image, 10MB for audio and 50MB for video.
 We recommend clients plan conservatively.
 We also offer our clients the option to use a content delivery network (CDN) to ensure rich media gets to customers quickly and reliably.
 Learn more about who a content delivery network can improve your rich notifications in this blog post.

 How much of a boost in response rates can I expect if I use rich push notifications?

-It’s too early to tell quite yet.
-But data from our August 2016 study of Android users revealed that rich notifications with images have a 56% higher direct open rate on average than notifications without images.
+Our data study revealed that rich notifications with images have a 56% higher direct open rate on average than notifications without images.

 How should I handle the possibility that a user won’t be able to see the image in a rich notification?

 Good user experience is at the core of successful mobile messaging strategy.
 If a user can't understand your message because they can't see the related image, that's a bad user experience.